 South Africa welcomes its visitors with an established network of quality accommodation venues.
 Hotels & lodges are a popular option and will most likely feature in your safari or African tour itinerary.
 However, tourists visiting South Africa are pleasantly spoilt for choice when it comes to selecting a place to stay.
 A huge assortment of guest houses, game lodges, safari camps, boutique hotels, bed and breakfasts (B&B’s), youth hostels, self-catering and serviced apartments are ready and waiting.

 The type of accommodation tends to vary depending on the area and your activities of interest.
 For example, safari camps and game lodges will be the main form of accommodation available whilst on safari.
 Whereas large cities like Johannesburg, Cape Town and Durban offer an excellent selection of hotels, guest houses, boutique hotels and serviced apartments.
-Accommodation options in coastal and beach areas tend to be hotels, guest houses and beach lodges.
+Accommodation options in coastal areas such as the Garden Route tend to be hotels, guest houses and beach lodges.
 For something a little different there are also specialized accommodation alternatives, such as luxury trains, to add a unique perspective to your South African adventure.

 Take a look through our range of accommodation options below, divided into 8 regions of interest rather than by province.
 Each of the ‘Read more’ links will direct you to African Travel Gateway’s recommendations of accommodation in South Africa which we update regularly.